Abortion resistance braces for demands of a post-Roe future

 This group gets together occasionally, the last time for a campout on Dreith's goat farm last year, where they swam in the creek, slept on the lawn and contemplated a post-Roe world.
 It seems to them that the coming reality is just now beginning to dawn of much of a public that hasn't been in this fight as long or as actively as they have been.

-“We’re not the ones who are panicking,” said Meg Sasse Stern, who runs the Kentucky Health Justice Network.
-“It’s because we’re already deeply traumatized from living this up until now.
-We’re beyond panic.”
+"We're not the ones who are panicking," said Meg Sasse Stern, who until recently ran the Kentucky Health Justice Network.
+"It's because we're already deeply traumatized from living this up until now.
+We're beyond panic."

 "Now it's more like, what's the plan?" said Keli Foster, who escorts pregnant people past protesters into an Indiana abortion clinic.